The Nockberge Biosphere Park

 Core or nature zone

-The core or nature zone covers 13,442.56 hectares (Lungau: 5,690.76 hectares; Nockberge: 7,751.80 hectares), i.e. approximately 9 % of the total area of the biosphere reserve.
-It serves to preserve near-natural habitats and therefore comprises the most natural ecosystems of the biosphere reserve and consists of officially designated protected areas of different categories.
+The core or nature zone covers 13,442.56 hectares (Lungau: 5,690.76 hectares; Nockberge: 7,751.80 hectares), i.e. approximately 9 % of the total area of the biosphere park.
+It serves to preserve near-natural habitats and therefore comprises the most natural ecosystems of the biosphere park and consists of officially designated protected areas of different categories.
 No major interventions are permitted in the core or nature zone – with the exception of traditional, extensive forms of utilisation, such as alpine pasture farming or game population regulation through hunting and fishing – in order to preserve the landscape in its original state.

 Maintenance zone

-The maintenance zone covers 48,893.58 hectares (Lungau: 38,200.08 hectares; Nockberge: 10,693.5 hectares) and thus approximately 33 % of the total area of the biosphere reserve.
+The maintenance zone covers 48,893.58 hectares (Lungau: 38,200.08 hectares; Nockberge: 10,693.5 hectares) and thus approximately 33 % of the total area of the biosphere park.

 This zone surrounds the core zone and is characterised by a distinctive cultural landscape.
 Ecologically sustainable and nature-friendly forms of utilisation